manifestinteractive/home-page/README.md

 Responsive Design & Mobile Friendly
 ---

 Great care was taken to make sure this worked on iOS & Android as well as varying Desktop screens.
 In fact, if you are using iOS, you can add this app to your home screen and you'll get some nice icons and splash screens at launch.
-I've also mimiced the iOS 7 3D wallpaper image so you can have fun playing with that.
+I've also mimicked the iOS 7 3D wallpaper image so you can have fun playing with that.
 If you hate it, that's cool too.
 Just change the `use_ios7_bg_animate` in ./js/script.js to false and its gone.

 Keyboard Shortcuts
 ---